Rodrigues (footballer, born 1997)

-Antônio Josenildo Rodrigues de Oliveira (born 10 October 1997), commonly known as Rodrigues, is a Brazilian professional footballer who plays as a central defender for Major League Soccer side San Jose Earthquakes.
+Antônio Josenildo Rodrigues de Oliveira (born 10 October 1997), commonly known as Rodrigues, is a Brazilian professional footballer who plays as a centre-back for Super League Greece club Kalamata.

 Career

 Rodrigues began playing football with the youth academy of ABC in 2013, then Cruzeiro in 2015 before returning to ABC again in 2017.
 He began playing under the name Tonhão, before switching to Rodrigues to honour his adoptive mother.
 He made his professional debut with ABC in a 2–0 Campeonato Brasileiro Série B loss to Vila Nova on 26 August 2017.
 On 9 August 2019, he signed a professional contract with Grêmio after a brief loan with them.

+On 15 January, 2026, Rodrigues signed for Mirassol.